 How Solar Power Works In Canada

-This page covers the basic technical information about how solar power works in Canada while answering frequently asked questions about solar system set-up, solar panel efficiency, and need-to-know information.
+This page covers the basic technical information about how solar power works in Canada and answers frequently asked questions about solar system set-up, solar panel efficiency, and need-to-know information.

-If you prefer to read about rebates, utility policies, performance payment programs, and other policy-related information about installing a solar system in your home province – then be sure to check out your province’s complete solar power guide.
+If you prefer to read about rebates, utility policies, performance payment programs, and other policy-related information about installing a solar system in your home province – then be sure to check out your province’s complete solar power guide (another page).

-Otherwise, continue to read about how solar power works in Canada by reading this page top to bottom, or by selecting your preferred section by clicking on it below:
+Otherwise, continue to learn about how solar power works in Canada by reading this page from top to bottom, or by selecting your preferred section by clicking on it below:

 Solar Power Components

-At the most basic level, every residential, commercial, and rural grid-tied solar power system is composed of five unique components:
+At the most basic level, every solar system is composed of five unique components:

 Output: Power (Watts)